Los Angeles Brain Injury Lawyer

 In severe cases of traumatic brain injury to the brain stem or cranial nerves, the victim could be permanently paralyzed or have a loss of sensation.

-If you or a loved one have suffered a traumatic brain injury, you can file a legal claim for damages in Los Angeles, including for treatment to attempt to prevent permanent brain damage that may occur.
+If you or a loved one has suffered a traumatic brain injury, you can file a legal claim for damages in Los Angeles, including for treatment to attempt to prevent permanent brain damage that may occur.

 However, severe traumatic brain injuries are hard to predict.
 This is because they tend to cause multiple points of significant damage to the brain’s various centers.
 For example, victims in comas are less likely to wake up the longer that they are in a coma.